Letters

 In regards to the Dutch translation of The Lord of the Rings, Tolkien says he has not the time or energy to be overly critical of it, and in any case ha...

 Tolkien says that work is still getting in the way of him spending any time on The Silmarillion.
-He is having trouble with a professor in America as wel...
+He is having trouble with Professor Wrenn in America, a...

 Tolkien writes to Max Schuchart on matters of the Dutch translation of the Fellowship of the Ring.

-Tolkien discusses various matters including academic news, Hebrew, work with The Jerusalem Bible, the Book of Jonah.
-Excerpts from this letter were publ...
+Tolkien discusses various matters including academic news, Hebrew, work with The Jerusalem Bible on the Book of Jonah.
+Michael George had been reading T...

 Tolkien discusses a letter from Halsbury expressing admiration for the Silmarillion material and anticipation for its publication.
 Tolkien mentions a le...